-- NEW: Andy Coulson charged with perjury, according to news agency
+- Andy Coulson charged with perjury, according to news agency

 - The former editor of News of the World became British PM David Cameron's spokesman

 - He was arrested separately by London police last year